Vue Pagination Tutorial: Everything You Need to Know

 Step 4: Create routes and controllers.

-Now, we need to first create an authentication scaffold.
+First, create an authentication scaffold.
 So type the following command.

 php artisan make:auth